-To assist in the development of your Tour Plan, it should be filed at the Council Service Center at least THREE WEEKS (21 days) in advance of the trip and is required for the following trips:
+To complete your Tour and Activity Plan, it should be filed online at least THREE WEEKS (21 days) in advance of the trip and is required for the following trips:

 - Trips of 500 miles or more

 - Trips to any national high-adventure base, National Scout Jamboree, National Order of the Arrow Conference, the Summit Bechtel Scout Reserve or a regionally sponsored event.

 - When conducting any of the following unit activities not associated with a council or district event:

 - Aquatics activities (swimming, boating, floating, scuba, etc.)

 - Climbing and rappelling